chrisjonesdesign85/fullstack-beyond/README.md

   - DOM
     - The Document Object Model uses objects to create a representation of the current page.
 It creates a new object for each element (and each individual section of text) within a page
   - BOM
     - The Browser Object Model contains objects that represent the current browser window or tab.
-It contains objects that model things like browser history and the sevice's screen.
+It contains objects that model things like browser history and the service's screen.

   - Fetch API
   - JSON
   - ES6+
-    - ECMAScript 2015 or ES2015 is a singnificant update to the JS programming language It is the first major update to the language since ES5 which was standardized in 2009.
+    - ECMAScript 2015 or ES2015 is a significant update to the JS programming language It is the first major update to the language since ES5 which was standardized in 2009.
 Therefore, ES2015 is often called ES6.

     ## Section 1.
 New ES6 syntax
       - let